q0j0p/food/README.md

 ## Motivation
-This project poses a pervasive social concern in a data science framework and provide insight using data science.
+This project poses a pervasive social concern in a data science framework and provides insights using tools available in data science.

 ## [Tools used](https://github.com/q0j0p/food/wiki/Tools-used)